olivernewth/newth-quartz/content/Learning/index.md

 ---
-type: Page
+title: Approach to personal knowledge management
 description: A comprehensive guide to personal knowledge management and learning strategies
 icon: 🧠
-createdAt: '2024-03-22T06:28:41.803Z'
+createdAt: 2024-03-22T06:28:41.803Z
 creationDate: 2024-03-21 23:28
 modificationDate: 2024-03-26 12:13
-tags: [Budding]
+tags:
+  - Budding
-coverImage: null
+coverImage:
 ---

-# Learning Map: A Guide to Personal Knowledge Management

-## Introduction
 I'm exploring how my likely [[Autism]] affects my learning and productivity.
 My goal is to achieve a state of [[Flow]] more often, enabling deep task engagement.

 ## Core Concepts